Dec 22, 2025

 The “Liberation Day” tariffs introduced in April increased tariff rates on goods from many key trading partners and expanded the list of countries subject to higher duties.
 This chart is meant to help importers, brokers, and supply chain managers identify which countries are facing elevated U.S. tariff rates.

-The chart provides a quick reference for assessing overall tariff exposure based on a product’s country of origin.
+The tariff chart provides a quick reference for assessing overall tariff exposure based on a product’s country of origin.
 For detailed product-level classification and to confirm the final applicable rate, importers should consult the Harmonized Tariff Schedule or current CBP guidance.

-This type of chart is most effective for strategic sourcing decisions, trade compliance planning, and identifying geopolitical trade risks.
+This type of tariff chart is most effective for strategic sourcing decisions, trade compliance planning, and identifying geopolitical trade risks.
 When paired with AI-powered platforms like Gaia Dynamics, it can support more precise cost modeling, risk tracking, and decision-making as tariff conditions shift.

 Impact of Trump’s Reciprocal Tariffs on Trade